 Courses meet for 10 sessions unless otherwise stated.
 Two five-week electives fulfill the requirement of one 10-week elective.
 Upon completion of the program, you must apply for your certificate in interior decoration.
 Applications are available in the Office of Extended Education.
 You may also take individual courses for personal enrichment.
-An advanced certificate in interior decoration requires completion of 12 10-week courses.
+An advanced certificate in interior decoration requires completion of 12, 10-week courses.
+For upcoming course dates/times, email exted@nyit.edu or call 516.686.7490.